Case Study | Case Hardening for Production Quantities: Bridge Tooling

 Poor Tooling = Lost Revenue

-Generally you would expect that a 4 cavity Injection Mold would have a better piece price than a 2 cavity Injection Mold.
+Generally, you would expect that a four cavity Injection Mold would have a better piece price than a two cavity Injection Mold.
 This problem Mold experienced such a great amount of scrap that any output gains were essentially lost.
-To make matters worse, a hot runner system’s costs are generally justified through reduced scrap from runner waste and potential increased cycle times from not waiting on the part to cool.
+To make matters worse, a hot runner system’s costs are generally justified through reduced scrap from runner waste and potential increased cycle times from not waiting for the part to cool.

-Once again this Mold defied common Mold making 101 logic.
-The tool ran so inefficiently at a 40 second cycle with such large amounts of scrap the cost of the hot runner system was insult upon injury.
+Once again, this Mold defied common Mold-making 101 logic.
+The tool ran so inefficiently at a 40-second cycle with such large amounts of scrap the cost of the hot runner system was insult upon injury.
 Add in that the resin selected was Polypropylene.
-Unfilled resin’s generally run smoother in process than more complex filled resins.
+Unfilled resins generally run smoother in the process than more complex filled resins.
 This tool seriously jeopardized our customer’s project from every angle.

 New Aluminum Tooling

 We normally will take a worn, problem, etc tool and fix it up.
-We then maintain it till end of life to help our customer’s bottom line while they are working with us to create a Aluminum Tool that will better suit their needs.
-In this case, Phoenix Proto recommended that we build a new Aluminum Mold in 7075 material.
-We suggested an Ampco core, and “case hardened” the cavity detail with a process called Nituff which took the Aluminum from an initial soft state,
+We then maintain it till the end of life to help our customer’s bottom line while they are working with us to create an Aluminum Tool that will better suit their needs.
+In this case, Phoenix Proto recommended that we build a new Aluminum Mold in 7075 materials.
+We suggested an Ampco core and “case hardened” the cavity detail with a process called Nituff, which took the Aluminum from an initial soft state,

 to a 58 Rockwell hardness.
-The hardness process penetrated the aluminum just .0003 which treated it as a case hardness and protected wear surfaces and life expectancy.
-We also used a cold runner system (Tri-Plate with a single gate drop) to further reduce cost for our customer.
+The hardness process penetrated the aluminum just .0003, which treated it as a case of hardness and protected wear surfaces and life expectancy.
+We also used a cold runner system (Tri-Plate with a single gate drop) to further reduce costs for our customers.

 Faster Cycles and Less Scrap from Aluminum Tooling